Brian-S-Park/Bash-Clean-motd/README.md

 edited in the /quotes folder.
 The update message will not appear unless there is an update immediately available to preserve a clean looking terminal.
 Below is an example of what your terminal can look like as well.
 I used the tool jp2a by cslarsen (https://github.com/cslarsen/jp2a) to create an ascii image of the ubuntu logo and the ascii image is avialable in the /ascii folder.
-It was a fun litle project to make to introduce myself into bash scipting.
+It was a fun litle project to introduce myself into bash scipting.
 Thank you for checking out my project!